rocketturtle/minecraft-datapacks/craftable_nametag/README.md

 # Craftable Name Tags

-Tested in Minecraft 1.17.1
+Tested in Minecraft 1.18.1

-Last edited 06/22/2021
+Last edited 12/07/2021

 # About

 Creates a simple crafting recipe for name tags.
-Find the new ingredients in the recipe book!
+New recipe is integrated into the vanilla recipe book!

+# Details

+Recipe requires the following ingredients:

+ - 2 paper, 1 string -> 1 name tag

+ Recpie will be added to the recipe book once the player finds a name tag in some other way.